05-13-2020

 Gratitude: A choice or a feeling

 Up until two months ago, I thought I had a pretty good handle on the concept of gratitude.
-Give me any day, good or bad, and I could find something to be thankful for.
+Give me any day, good or bad, and I could find something for which to give thanks.

-But just three weeks into quarantine, grumbling was all I seemed capable of.
-One evening at dinner, my prayer was, “Lord, I know I should pray for a better attitude, but I really just want to keep having a pity party for myself and grumble some more.”
+But just three weeks into quarantine, all I seemed capable of was grumbling.
+One evening at dinner, my prayer was, “Lord, I know I should pray for a better attitude, but I really just want to keep having a pity party for myself.”

-It wasn’t that I hadn’t experienced difficult times before.
-The life numbing grief and corresponding depression of my brother-in-law’s suicide was the reason I had gotten pretty good at gratitude in the first place.
+It wasn’t that I didn’t have experience with difficult times.
+The life numbing grief and corresponding depression from my brother-in-law’s suicide was the reason I had become pretty good at gratitude in the first place.

 After 8 dark months in the midst of raising a newborn and a toddler, a friend encouraged me to read One Thousand Gifts.
 Ann Voskamp’s words challenged me to find the eucharisteo, that which to be thankful for, every day, all day long.

 And it worked.
-Over the next year, my depression lifted and by the time five years passed, I had etched down 5000 things to be grateful for.
+Over the next year, my depression lifted and by the time five years passed, I had etched down over 5000 reasons to be grateful.

 But years pass.
 Habits, even good ones, slip away.
 I stopped choosing to focus on the good and instead could only see “what I didn’t have”.